 We all want the same thing.
 Which is a good thing.

-Let’s establish a thriving marijuana industry.
+Let’s establish a thriving cannabis industry.
 Together.

-The Minnesota Marijuana Association is the voice of business owners of every sort—representing everyone fairly, statewide, as opportunities emerge.
+SotaCann is the voice of business owners of every sort—representing everyone fairly, statewide, as opportunities emerge.
 Everyone is entitled to their seat at the table, invited to speak and be treated equally.

 Regulators and policymakers will have lots of questions and challenges.